Kongarasailatha/CodeAlpha-Internship/README.md

 #  Handwritten Character Recognition
 #### About the Project:
 Developed a machine learning model for recognizing handwritten characters.
-Implemented a Convolutional Neural Network (CNN) architecture for improved accuracy.

 #### Key Achievements:

 1) Achieved over 95% accuracy on the test dataset.